kethabhargavi/Resume-Analyzer/README.md

-Here’s a polished, **professional, recruiter-ready README** with better structure, clarity, and impact:

----

 # 🧠 Resume Analyzer

 A smart, AI-powered web application that evaluates resumes against job descriptions to provide actionable insights, improve alignment, and boost hiring success.